DoNguyenHung/CS-T680-Final-Project/readme.md

 My name's Hung and this is my CS-T680 Final Project submission.

 In order to run the project, you can go to the makefile and run every single command in order from top to bottom.
-This includes building the containers, running them using docker compose, loading the cache, and testing out the voter, poll, and vote methods to look for intra-API dependencies.
+This includes building the containers, running them using docker compose, loading the cache, and testing out the voter, poll methods.
+Finally, there are the vote methods to look for intra-API dependencies.

-In other words, run the make commands in the following order:
+In other words, for example, run the make commands in the following order:

 ```
       make build-poll-container